mikededo/.dotfiles/README.md

 [`fisher`](https://git.io/fisher) plugin manager.
 With it, I recommend installing the following plugins:

-- `plugin-git`: adds similar aliases as the git plugin for zsh.
 - `plugin-kubectl`: adds simliar aliases as the kubectl plugin for zsh.

 > Completions can be installed from most executables (`gh`, `cargo`, `volta`...)